-Well, you have a wee bottle.
-I use an orange-juice bottle, actually.
-Then there's number twos, and in the early days I had a little toilet-type thing.
+Well you have a wee bottle.
+I use an orange juice bottle actually.
+Then there's number 2s and in the early days I had a little toilet-type thing.
 But now if I really need to go, I just go.
 You just hope that when you come back nothing has changed.
 I've heard of people blowing jobs because they went to the toilet.

-What is your favorite music to follow someone?
+What is your favourite music to follow someone?

 What about clothing?
 Do you dress in a particular way?

 Generally I go for darker clothing.
 You also need something that looks neat anywhere.
-If I'm doing multiple follows I'll put my baseball cap on and change my top so nobody recognizes me.
+If I'm doing multiple follows I'll put my baseball cap on and change my top so nobody recognises me.

 Run me through how you plan a surveillance job.

 I always check out the area before I go.
-Country roads are difficult because there's nobody around and you're much more obvious.
+Country roads are difficult because there are nobody around and you're much more obvious.
 If I'm on a straight road I immediately know I can sit as far away as possible.
 Some people are looking for someone watching them.
 If you're really careful you're probably up to something dodgy.
-If someone is looking for surveillance they're normally looking in the first few kilometers around home.
+If someone is looking for surveillance they're normally looking in the first few kilometres around home.
 But once they're driving they're much more relaxed.

 What do you think makes a good private investigator?